How burglary and theft can affect your home insurance

 Make your home secure: Invest in alarms, quality locks, and security lights.

 Secure outbuildings: Use curtains on garage windows to obscure the view.

 Lock up: Always ensure doors and windows are locked, even if you're stepping out briefly.

 Hide your valuables: The bedroom is an obvious place to store your valuable jewellery, so consider hiding your expensive items in places burglars wouldn’t expect.

 Key safety: Store keys securely and avoid common hiding spots like under doormats.

 Compare home insurance today

 If you’re looking for quality home and contents insurance, MoneySuperMarket does the hard work for you.
 We compare home insurance quotes for you to find the best deal for your needs.
-Just tell us a little bit about yourself, your property and the items you want covered and we’ll put together a list of quotes for you to choose from.
-Once you’ve decided on your preferred deal, just click through to the provider to finalise your purchase and get the cover you need.
+Just tell us a little bit about yourself, your property, and the items you want covered, and we’ll put together a list of quotes for you to choose from.
+Once you’ve decided on your preferred deal, just click through to the provider to finalize your purchase and get the cover you need.